X86-64: Long mode

 Long mode is the architecture's intended primary mode of operation; it is a combination of the processor's native 64-bit mode and a combined 32-bit and 16-bit compatibility mode.
 It is used by 64-bit operating systems.
 Under a 64-bit operating system, 64-bit programs run under 64-bit mode, and 32-bit and 16-bit protected mode applications (that do not need to use either real mode or virtual 8086 mode in order to execute at any time) run under compatibility mode.
 Real-mode programs and programs that use virtual 8086 mode at any time cannot be run in long mode unless those modes are emulated in software.
 However, such programs may be started from an operating system running in long mode on processors supporting VT-x or AMD-V by creating a virtual processor running in the desired mode.

 Since the basic instruction set is the same, there is almost no performance penalty for executing protected mode x86 code.
 This is unlike Intel's IA-64, where differences in the underlying instruction set mean that running 32-bit code must be done either in emulation of x86 (making the process slower) or with a dedicated x86 coprocessor.
 However, on the x86-64 platform, many x86 applications could benefit from a 64-bit recompile, due to the additional registers in 64-bit code and guaranteed SSE2-based FPU support, which a compiler can use for optimization.
 However, applications that regularly handle integers wider than 32 bits, such as cryptographic algorithms, will need a rewrite of the code handling the huge integers in order to take advantage of the 64-bit registers.

 Legacy mode

 Legacy mode is the mode that the processor is in when it is not in long mode.
 In this mode, the processor acts like an older x86 processor, and only 16-bit and 32-bit code can be executed.
-Legacy mode allows for a maximum of 32 bit virtual addressing which limits the virtual address space to 4 GB.
+Legacy mode allows for a maximum of 32 bit virtual addressing which limits the virtual address space to 4 GiB.
 64-bit programs cannot be run from legacy mode.